Foaly/SettingsParser/README.md

 This class depends on nothing, but the C++ standard library.

 ### License
-The code is released under the very permissive [zlib License](https://en.wikipedia.org/wiki/Zlib_License), which means you don't have to credit me, but of course it would be nice.
-Also I'd love to hear about your project.
+The code is released under the very permissive [zlib License](https://en.wikipedia.org/wiki/Zlib_License), which means you don't have to credit me, but of course it would be very nice.
+Also I'd love to hear about your project!